 August Wilson Program

 Students strengthen their acting skills and performance techniques and perform scenes from various Wilson works.
 Ultimately, students choose one character to inhabit and select a monologue to perform at school-wide competitions.
-Winners from each school participate in LeAp's New York City August Wilson Monologue Competition, and finalists advance to the National August Wilson Monologue Competition at the August Wilson Theatre to compete against students from six other cities.
-As part of the program, students attend a Broadway or Off-Broadway performance and meet with Broadway actors, directors and designers.
+Winners from each school participate in LeAp's New York City August Wilson Monologue Competition, and finalists advance to the National August Wilson Monologue Competition at the August Wilson Theatre to compete against students from seven other cities.
+As part of the program, students attend Off-Broadway performances and meet with Broadway actors, directors and designers.

 The National August Wilson Monologue Competition was created by Kenny Leon and Todd Kreidler of True Colors Theatre Company, who collaborated with August Wilson on his work.